 US cruise ship blocked over virus fears to dock in Cambodia

-But the ship was turned away from Japan, Guam, the Philippines, Taiwan and Thailand over fears of the novel coronavirus epidemic that has killed more than 1,300 people in China.
-Cruise operator Holland America has insisted there are no cases of the SARS-like virus on board and Cambodia announced Wednesday the ship would be able to dock in Sihanoukville, on its southern coast.
+But the ship was turned away from Japan, Guam, the Philippines, Taiwan, and Thailand over fears of the novel coronavirus epidemic that has killed more than 1,300 people in China.
+Cruise operator Holland America has insisted there are no cases of the SARS-like virus on board and Cambodia announced Wednesday that the boat would be able to dock in Sihanoukville, on its southern coast.

 By morning, the ship could be seen on the horizon off Sihanoukville, dwarfing the small fishing vessels that usually ply the waters.
-"First land sighting from the #Westerdam as the sun rises over Cambodia," passenger Christina Kerby tweeted, adding that passengers would undergo health checks before being able to disembark.
+"First land sighting from the #Westerdam as the sun rises over Cambodia," passenger Christina Kerby tweeted.

+But the ship would dock early Friday, said provincial governor Kuoch Chamroeun. "(Holland America) have asked to delay docking until tomorrow because they could not arrange for planes (from Sihanoukville to Phnom Penh)," he said.

+By mid-day, buses were lined up by the pier ready to transfer passengers to Sihanoukville's airport, where they would fly to Phnom Penh before traveling home -- a return trip that Holland America will pay for.
+Doctors were conducting health checks for the passengers, said transport minister Sun Chanthol.

 Cambodian premier Hun Sen is a staunch Chinese ally and has been vocal in his support of Beijing's handling of the epidemic, even going so far as to visit China last week in a show of solidarity.
 "The permission to dock is to stop the disease of fear that is happening around the world," he told state-affiliated media website Fresh News on Wednesday.